nallen05/rw-ut/README.md

 universal times stored as strings using `READ-TIME-STRING` and `WRITE-TIME-STRING` have the following advantages over normal universal times stored as integers:

-1. they are human readable and thus less prone to bugs
+1. They are human readable and thus less prone to bugs
-2. they are easier to use when interacting with external databases or other programs that expect times dates encoded as strings
+2. They are easier to use when interacting with external databases or other programs that expect times dates encoded as strings
-3. they are ISO-8601 compliant (by default)
+3. They are ISO-8601 compliant (by default)

        CL-USER> (defvar now (get-universal-time))
        NOW